Olivier Da Lage: Career

 He graduated from Institut d’études politiques de Paris (Sciences Po) in 1978 and from the Centre de formation des journalistes (CFJ) in 1979.

 After serving as press attaché at the French embassy in Bahrain (1979–1980), he was free lance Gulf correspondent for several French speaking media (1981–1982), based in Bahrain.

 Back in France, he was awarded the Journalists in Europe fellowship and joined Radio France Internationale (RFI) in 1983 as Middle East correspondent.

 In 1995, he was appointed deputy-editor in chief at Radio Monte Carlo Moyen-Orient (SOMERA), an Arabic speaking broadcasting corporation based in Paris.
-In 1998, he returns to the Foreign desk of RFI, covering the Middle East.
-From 2000 to 2005, he is deputy editor in chief of RFI's multimedia newsroom.
-In 2005, he is appointed RFI's Foreign editor and has been subsequently RFI's week-end editor in chief from 2010 to 2023.
+In 1998, he returned to the Foreign desk of RFI, covering the Middle East.
+From 2000 to 2005, he was deputy editor in chief of RFI's multimedia newsroom.
+In 2005, he was appointed RFI's Foreign editor and has been subsequently RFI's week-end editor in chief from 2010 to 2023.

 He is currently associate researcher at IRIS.

 Da Lage has published several books and numerous articles on the Middle East and the Arabian Peninsula as well as on India and is a regular lecturer at IRIS (Institut de relations internationales et stratégiques), a Paris-based foreign policy think tank, and has taught in several Journalism colleges on journalism ethics and Press law.